DeSantis and Newsom lob insults and talk some policy in a faceoff between two White House aspirants

 Meanwhile, Newsom, who, like DeSantis, will be out of a job come January 2027, has been eager to broaden his political profile ahead of a possible presidential bid in 2028 — or sooner, should the 81-year-old Biden unexpectedly drop out.
 Newsom has repeatedly shut down whispers about his interest in a 2024 bid.

-But on Thursday, the California Democrat was speaking to a new set of voters on the conservative friendly Fox News, in line with his recent political strategy.
+But on Thursday, the California Democrat was speaking to a new set of voters on the conservative-friendly Fox News, in line with his recent political strategy.
 In March, Newsom launched the “Campaign for Democracy” committee, which has allowed him to travel to red states that Democrats typically avoid.
-In recent months, he has visited Arkansas, Missouri, Montana, Utah and Florida.

 Newsom has paid particular attention to Florida as DeSantis racked up conservative policy wins in recent years that pushed the purple state farther and farther to the right.
 In turn, DeSantis traveled to California earlier in the year and posted a video to social media highlighting drug use and homelessness in San Francisco, blaming the state's “leftist policies.”